bnelair/best-toolbox/README.rst

 Acknowledgement
 """""""""""""""""""

-BEST was developed under projects supported by NIH Brain Initiative UH2&3 NS095495 Neurophysiologically-Based Brain State Tracking & Modulation in Focal Epilepsy, DARPA HR0011-20-2-0028 Manipulating and Optimizing Brain Rhythms for Enhancement of Sleep (Morpheus).
+BEST was developed under projects supported by NIH Brain Initiative UH2&3 NS095495 Neurophysiologically-Based Brain State Tracking & Modulation in Focal Epilepsy, NIH U01-NS128612 An Ecosystem of Techmology and Protocols for Adaptive Neuromodulation Research in Humans, DARPA HR0011-20-2-0028 Manipulating and Optimizing Brain Rhythms for Enhancement of Sleep (Morpheus).

 Filip Mivalt was also partially supported by the grant FEKT-K-22-7649 realized within the project Quality Internal Grants of the Brno University of Technology (KInG BUT), Reg.
 No. CZ.02.2.69/0.0/0.0/19_073/0016948, which is financed from the OP RDE.